-Because you're worth it; Don't leave home without it; Beanz Meanz Heinz; Fit the best - Everest.
-Great slogans like these strike a chord and are remembered for years.
-Unfortunately, there are hundreds of dud slogans, from the bland to the downright dishonest.
-Of course, you don't have to have a slogan, argues Drayton Bird, but if you do it must be honest
+Because you're worth it; Don't leave home without it; Beanz Meanz Heinz.
+Great advertising slogans like these strike a chord and are remembered for years.
+Unfortunately, there are hundreds of duds out there, from the bland to the downright dishonest, says Drayton Bird

 Many years ago, British Rail and its advertising agency came up with a slogan - "This is the age of the train".

 I don't know why marketers are so obsessed with slogans, but they are.
 Multi-million pound advertising accounts move on the basis of little more than a few snappy words.
-So before you make any dodgy decisions, I want to warn you about some of the pitfalls.
+So before you create a slogan for your small business, I want to warn you about some of the pitfalls.

-If you want to have a slogan (and plenty of firms have done perfectly well without) let it derive from the actual truth, rather than what you would like to be the truth.
+If you want to have a slogan (and plenty of firms have done perfectly well without), let it reflect the actual truth, rather than what you would like the truth to be.

-You must ponder deeply what you really offer that makes you better; and if the answer is "nothing" it may have the happy result of making you improve what you offer till you do have something.
+You must think carefully about what you offer that makes you better than the competition.
+If the answer is "nothing", you need to consider improving your offering till you do have something.

-Some years ago, a good friend of mine, Timothy R.V.
-Foster, created an excellent website called Adslogans, which is still running.
-His successors offer a valuable service that among other things checks whether the line you're considering is being used by anyone else.
+Some years ago, a good friend of mine, Timothy Foster, created an excellent website called AdSlogans.
+His successors offer a valuable service that checks whether the line you're considering is being used (or has been used) by anyone else.

-Charles L. Whittier, author of Creative Advertising, says a slogan "should be a statement of such merit about a product or service that it is worthy of continuous repetition in advertising, is worthwhile for the public to remember, and is phrased in such a way that the public is likely to remember it."
+Charles L Whittier, author of 1955 classic Creative Advertising, says a slogan "should be a statement of such merit about a product or service that it:

-To which I would add: the purpose of the strapline is to leave the key brand message in the mind of the target.
+To which I would add: the purpose of the slogan, or strapline, is to leave the key brand message in the mind of the target audience.
 It is the sign-off that accompanies the logo.
-It says "If you get nothing else from this ad, get this…!"
+It says "If you get nothing else from this ad, get this?!"

 Whittier lists 25 things a slogan should and should not do.
 They are all relevant, but some matter more than others, especially that they should:

-- Be original (for example, don't tell me you're going to give me "more" - everyone else does)
+- be specific (for example, don't tell me you're going to give me "more" - more what?);

 There are a few things they shouldn't be - corporate waffle, pretentious, or meaningless - but I won't bore you with too many examples, as you see them every day.

-But don't run away with the idea that a good slogan can't be important.
+At the end of the day, a good advertising slogan can make your brand.
 One of my clients ran some TV commercials more than 40 years ago that ended with the words, "Fit the best".
-They have never run since, but people remember them.
+They have never aired again since, but people remember them.